VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 <div class='guideSection' markdown='1'>

-Once *Titan* is dead, four **Freefire** promixity AoE will appear on the cardinal edges.
+Once *Titan* is dead, four **Freefire** proximity AoE will appear on the cardinal edges.
 Stack mid and migitate properly for the <span class='magic'>magical damage</span> impact.
-Then 6 *Magitek Bits* will spawn aroud the arena.
+Then 6 *Magitek Bits* will spawn around the arena.
 They will cast **Self-Detonate** and wipe the group if at least one *Magitek Bit* can finish its cast.
 The Magical Ranged DPS with the <span class='buff'>Beyond Limit</span> has to use his LB3 to hit every *Magitek Bits*, the rest of the group may have to finish them.

 Then *Lahabrea* will appear middle and cast **Blight**, setting everyone HP to 1 and applying a <span class='speDebuff'>Down for the Count</span> debuff lasting 5 second and preventing any actions and a <span class='speDebuff'>Doom</span> debuff lasting 9 seconds that can be removed when the player is full HP.
 Due to limited time, the Healer with <span class='buff'>Beyond Limit</span> will cast his LB3 to heal everyone and remove the <span class='speDebuff'>Doom</span>.

-Then *Lahabrea* will become targetable and cast **Dark IV** wiping the group.
+Finally *Lahabrea* will become targetable and cast **Dark IV** wiping the group.
 He will also gain the <span class='buff'>Woken</span> buff, reducing the damage taken.
 The Melee DPS with <span class='buff'>Beyond Limit</span> has to cast his LB as soon as the LB bar is filled to kill him.
-The rest of the group can hit the boss to generate ressources since they deal laughable damage.
+The rest of the group can hit the boss to generate resources since they deal laughable damage.
-Finally, *Ultima* will appear and immediatly use the Tank LB3 to survive from **Ultima**.
+Finally, *Ultima* will appear and immediately use the Tank LB3 to survive from **Ultima**.

 </div>